Azure/reliable-web-app-pattern-dotnet-workshop/Part 3 - Cost Optimization/README.md

 You can use bicep parameters to specify Azure resource deployment configurations.
 We'll use a small sample contained in the **Part 3 - Cost Optimization\azd-sample** directory to illustrate this technique.

 1. Open a PowerShell terminal and navigate to the **Part 3 - Cost Optimization\azd-sample** directory.
-1. Run the following command to initialize an Azure Developer CLI (azd) environment. _(Replace `<USERNAME>` below with the username you were given at the start of this workshop.)_
+1. Run the following command to initialize an Azure Developer CLI (azd) environment. _(Replace `<USERNAME>` below with the username you were given at the start of this workshop.
+Only use the portion before the `@` symbol.)_

     ```powershell
     $costEnvironmentName = '<USERNAME>'